[4.5 Minute Read]

 - Type of existing light fixtures

-I could bore you with some math equations that you could do by hand, or you can head on over to our LED ROI Calculator and plug-in those four numbers.
+I can bore you with math equations to do by hand, or you can head on over to our LED ROI Calculator and plug-in those numbers.

-Being aware of these variables can help you get a better understanding of what your real savings will be.
+They're a bit harder to calculate and require a conversation around your current situation, location, uses, and needs.
+But being aware of these variables can help you better understand what your real savings will be.
 Keep reading so you can determine how accurate your projections are, and make sure you adjust accordingly.

 Initial Investment Factors

-Not only will you have to buy the LED bulbs but other upgrades may be required as well.
-If you are remodeling existing lighting then you may need a switching device or surge protector.
-If you have new construction then you need to factor in the labor required to get everything done.
+LED bulbs aren't always a 1-for-1 swap with older bulbs.
+They often require additional upgrades to get them up and running.
+If you're remodeling existing lighting, you may need a switching device or surge protector.
+If you're developing a new space, you need to factor in the labor required to implement everything.

-If you qualify, your switch to LEDs could be eligible for a rebate.
-This would reduce your investment costs.
-The requirements vary from state to state and some are more difficult to get than others.
-Check out this map to find policies and incentives in your state.
+You may qualify for rebates when you switch to LED lights, which will reduce your initial investment.
+Again, requirements vary from state to state, and some are more cumbersome to get.
+Check out this map by Dsire USA to find policies and incentives available in your state, or have one of our reps do it for you.

-As you can see, there is a lot that plays into determining your ROI on LEDs.
-So, even though our calculator gives you a nice estimate there are variables that a simple calculator can’t factor in.
-If you’re interested in discussing specifics for your project please fill out our Contact Us form to set up a meeting.
+A lot that plays into determining your ROI on LEDs.
+A quick calculation gives a nice estimate but fails to factor in impactful variables.
+If you're interested in discussing specifics for your project and getting a more accurate ROI projection, please fill out our Contact Us form to set up a meeting.